 People who have been active in SEO for a long time know the term “low-hanging fruit.”

-Newcomers will also come across the term sooner or later, whether researching or with training courses.
+Newcomers will also come across the term sooner or later.
 But what exactly does this mean?
 What is low-hanging fruit (referred to from now on as “LHF”)?
 And even more importantly: can I quickly achieve success in SEO even with a small budget through LHF optimization?
 Especially for newcomers or companies that don’t have a big budget, these quick wins have the potential to make a big difference.

-Optimization for low-hanging fruit can be divided into three phases and can be mapped in one process: analysis, merging and hygiene, and optimization.
+Optimization for low-hanging fruit can be divided into three phases and mapped in one process: analysis, merging and hygiene, and optimization.

 Let’s concentrate on LHF optimizations with existing rankings.
 In the practical examples, I will focus on free tools; after all, low-hanging fruit is about making the most of a small budget.